 - Foster an encouraging internal dialogue.
 Thoughts are powerful.
 The way we talk to ourselves about stressful situations and our ability to cope with it, has a real impact on how we experience the distressing event and our wellbeing.
 You can learn to replace negative thinking patterns with more helpful self-talk or you could quiet your racing mind by practicing mindfulness, meditation or prayer.

 - Use stress-reduction techniques.
 You might not be able to change your stressful situation, but you can control how stress affects your body and mind.
 So no matter how busy and tired you are, make time to physically relax, quiet your mind and calm your emotions.
 Deep breathing, yoga and progressive muscle relaxation are well-known ways to release tension from your body, but a warm bath, dancing it out and going for a walk in nature work just as well.
+For more science-based exercises, try these 16 stress management activities and worksheets.

 “When we are no longer able to change the situation, we are challenged to change ourselves.” – Viktor Frankl